 Do you have a physical space? / What are your hours?

 Are you a circulating collection?

 How do you plan to fund this project long-term?

 We are planning for growth through grants, library membership fees, fundraising, sponsorships, and community partnerships.
-When we have a physical location, we will also consider alternative funding possibilities.
 Since we plan to be primarily volunteer-run in the future, and accept book donations, our budget will go towards rent, fair pay for artists to run workshops, and staff.

 What does a CCOL membership include?